qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Color.rst

 color_part
 ..........

-Returns a specific component from a color string, e.g., the red component or alpha component.
+Returns a specific component from a color string or color object, e.g., the red component or alpha component.

 .. list-table::
    :widths: 15 85